cbillowes/shadow-ninja/README.md

   [npm packages and modules](https://docs.npmjs.com/about-packages-and-modules). and contributing [packages](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry) to the registry for an idea of how to create an npm package.
 We won't be pushing our package to the registry.

+## Oh the glory!

+* Libraries that call hooks need to use `:>` to use the function as a react component, and wrap the response with `as-element`.